-And they digged another well, and strove for that also: and he called the name of it Sitnah....
+And he came unto his father, and said, My father: and he said, Here am I; who art thou, my son?...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.